yamadapc/rust-darwin-webkit/README.md

 **darwin_webkit** exposes bindings to some of the WebKit's API on MacOS for Rust.
 It uses the `objc` and `cocoa` crates to bind with Objective-C.

+Can be embedded onto audio plug-ins by getting the native webview handle and adding it to a plug-ins native `NSWindowView` handle.

 ## Example
 ```rust
 extern crate cocoa;